tinusaur/guides/docs/tinusaur-board-2-assembling/Header-1x2-internal-battery.md

 *image placeholder*

-1. Position the header on the Printed Circuit Board (PCB).
+1. Position the header on the printed circuit board (PCB).

 2. To prevent the header from melting during soldering, place the cap on the header.